Bernadette Greene

 Fariha Rahman

-Fariha graduated from the University of North Carolina at Chapel Hill in 2021 with a Bachelor of Science in Health Policy and Management.
-During her undergraduate studies, she gained invaluable experience as a birth doula at UNC Hospitals and contributed to research on perinatal mood disorders.
+Fariha graduated from Duke University with a Masters of Science in Population Health Sciences and the University of North Carolina at Chapel Hill with a Bachelor of Science in Health Policy and Management.
+Throughout her course of study, she gained invaluable experience as a birth doula at UNC Hospitals and contributed to research understanding the impact of social determinants on women’s mental health.
 These experiences, particularly her work with new mothers from diverse backgrounds, fueled her passion for maternal health equity and policy advocacy.

 Kimberly Glover